 Another hotel option is the recently opened Asbury Ocean Club Resort which features a 54 room boutique hotel along with a Beach Club, residential homes and a pool deck with bar and grill.
 It is a very upscale property at 1101 Ocean Ave.

 There are a number of emerging microbreweries and distilleries starting to appear in town.
-Check out Dark City Brewing Co. at 801 Second Ave. which was the first craft brewery in town.
-Asbury Park Distilling at 527 Lake Ave. is now open with a new tasting room, as is the new location of Asbury Park Brewery at 810 Sewall Ave.
+Check out Asbury Park Distilling at 527 Lake Ave. now open with a new tasting room, as is the new location of Asbury Park Brewery at 810 Sewall Ave.
 They make a stout, an extra pale ale, a blonde and an IPA.

 Thanks to Eater NY and Philly, I found Frank’s Deli & Restaurant, a casual diner/café in Asbury Park from 1965.
 It has a great selection of breakfast items, breakfast sandwiches and sandwiches.
 The atmosphere is right out of the past and attracts a local crowd.
 I just went back for the second time and really enjoyed the pork roll sandwich.
 It was recommended by the late Anthony Bourdain and is a featured stop on his NJ Food Trail.

 Downtown, don’t miss The Complex.
-It features Loteria at 632 Mattison Ave. for Mexican street food, Capitoline for Italian specialties and pzza at 639 Cookman and Bond St. 208 Bond St. for cocktails.
+It features Loteria at 632 Mattison Ave. for Mexican street food, Capitoline for Italian specialties and pizza at 639 Cookman and Bond St. 208 Bond St. for cocktails.

 Also getting great reviews is Porta located 911 Kingsley St. It is known for its great pizza in a fun, casual atmosphere a block from the boardwalk.
 They also have a Jersey City location.